min2ha/ukwa-site/content/target/21344/index.en.md

   "subject": "UK General Election 2015"
 }

-# Joint Public Issues Team | Live out the gospel of Christ in church and society

 The Joint Public Issues Team is a venture of the Baptist Union of Great Britain, the Methodist Church, the United Reformed Church and the Church of Scotland.